Karen Donfried: Awards

 Donfried became an officer of the Order of Merit of the Italian Republic in 2018, received the Cross of the Order of Merit from the German government in 2011, became an officer of the Order of the Crown of Belgium in 2010, and received a Superior Honor Award from the U.S. Department of State in 2005 for her contribution to revitalizing the transatlantic partnership.

 Personal life

-Donfried married in June 1988 to Alan Untereiner, a graduate of Harvard College and Yale Law School.
+Donfried married Alan Untereiner, a graduate of Harvard College and Yale Law School, in June 1988.
 Donfried speaks German.